burnt-labs/burnt/readme.md

 # Burnt Chain

-Burnt Chain is an open-source platform built on the Cosmos SDK framework.
-Burnt Chain is different from other blockchains, as it focuses on making it easy for users and creators to interact with the platform.
-It achieves this by providing streamlined fiat onramping and simple web2-style wallet management, making it easier for users to buy and sell digital content.
+Burnt Chain is a unique platform that stands out from other blockchains due to its focus on revenue-generating decentralized applications and fee sharing with validators.
+To achieve this, Burnt Chain leverages CosmWasm, a smart contract platform focusing on security, performance, and interoperability, making it the only smart contract platform for public blockchains with heavy adoption outside of the EVM world.
+Additionally, Burnt Chain features a custom Cosmos module called "schedule," enabling developers to schedule deferred and recurring computation on-chain without the need to run a centralized service to execute their tasks.

 ## What is Cosmos SDK?